Discover the flavors of East Asian cuisine in the ancient town of Hoi An.

 Cà ri Việt Nam.

-Every region in Asia has its own version of curry, and Vietnamese curry is no exception.
-This dish also uses coconut milk, but it is thinner and lighter, allowing the rich flavors of the other ingredients to shine through.
-Vietnamese curry is prepared in many different ways with many different meats, but still has the signature yellow turmeric sauce.
-It is usually served with bread or rice.
+Each region of Asia has its own unique version of curry, and Vietnamese curry is no exception.
+While it uses coconut milk, it's thinner and more subtly flavored to highlight the rich tastes of the other ingredients.
+Vietnamese curry is prepared in various ways with different meats, but it always has a distinctive sauce with the yellow color of turmeric.
+It's often served with bread or rice.

 Sử dụng lá chuối để bọc thức ăn.